manojonurnet/credit-reward/README.md

 ~~~
 This command calculates and updates rewards for all customers, as well as checks for expired rewards.

+To test, you may add orders, and then run the above command to see the credits updated in customer table.

 **NOTES:**
 - Yii won't create the database for you, this has to be done manually before you can access it.